 What is risperidone?

-Risperidone is a antipsychotic medicine.
-It works by changing the effects of chemicals in the brain.
+Risperidone is an antipsychotic medicine that works by changing the effects of chemicals in the brain.

-Risperidone is not approved for use in psychotic conditions related to dementia.
-It may increase the risk of death in older adults with dementia-related conditions.
+Risperidone is not approved for use in older adults with dementia-related psychosis.

 Do not give risperidone to a child without a doctor's advice.

-While you are taking risperidone, you may be more sensitive to temperature extremes such as very hot or cold conditions.
+While you are taking this medicine, you may be more sensitive to temperature extremes such as very hot or cold conditions.
 Avoid getting too cold, or becoming overheated or dehydrated.
 Drink plenty of fluids, especially in hot weather and during exercise.
 It is easier to become dangerously overheated and dehydrated while you are taking this medication.

 Risperidone may impair your thinking or reactions.
 Be careful if you drive or do anything that requires you to be alert.
-Drinking alcohol can increase certain side effects of risperidone.
+Drinking alcohol can increase certain side effects of this medicine.

 Stop using this medicine and call your doctor at once if you have fever, stiff muscles, confusion, sweating, fast or uneven heartbeats, restless muscle movements in your face or neck, tremor (uncontrolled shaking), trouble swallowing, feeling light-headed, or fainting.

 Before taking this medicine

 You should not use risperidone if you are allergic to it.